nicolasgallandpro/bindou/README.md

 * make thoses apps accessibles in the one page, via iframes and a right menu that allow to switch between them

 ## Installation
-* create .bindou.env file using the template.
+* create .bindou.env file using the template/example.
-* create a Caddyfile using the template
+* create a Caddyfile using the template/example.
-* to have a .env file with at least the variable COMPOSE_PRJECT_NAME set
+* you also need to have a .env file with at least the variable COMPOSE_PRJECT_NAME set